quicwg/base-drafts/draft-ietf-quic-transport.md

 not store a transport parameter it cannot process.

-A client MUST NOT use remembered values for the following parameters: original_connection_id, preferred_address, stateless_reset_token, and ack_delay_exponent.
-The client MUST use the server's new values in the handshake instead, and absent new values from the server, the default value.
+A client MUST NOT use remembered values for the following parameters: ack_delay_exponent, handshake_connection_id, original_connection_id, preferred_address, retry_connection_id, and stateless_reset_token.
+The client MUST use the server's new values in the handshake instead and, absent new values from the server, the default value.

 A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server.
 The server can remember these transport